diegomottadev/auth-base-view/README.md

 # Installation Guide

-To run "pesitos" on your computer, you'll need to install Node.js and a Node.js package manager like npm or Yarn.
+To run the "pesitos" frontend on your computer, you'll need to install Node.js and a Node.js package manager like npm or Yarn.
 Then, you can follow these steps to set up your development environment:

   1 - Clone the project: